ibm-cloud-docs/activity-tracker/at_events_acc_mgt.md

 This section explains events that are generated when a user looks at the information that is provided through the  **Manage** &gt; **Billing and usage** &gt; **Usage** section, or request an export of the data.

+You can get events with `reason.reasonCode = 404` that are generated when there is no usage data available for the request.
+The `severity` is set to normal.
+{: note}

 #### requestData fields
 {: #at_events_analyze_4_reqdata}